DaoVuDat/go-project-management-api/README.md

 # Project Management API

 Welcome to the Project Management API!
-This API is built using Go, PostgreSQL, sqlc, go-chi router, Air, go-migration, and more.
+This API is built using Go, PostgreSQL, sqlc, Echo Framework, Air, go-migration, and more.
 Below is a checklist to guide you through setting up and implementing various features.

 ## Project Setup Checklist